WebAssembly/wasi-crypto/proposals/poc/witx/proposal_symmetric.md

 ---

 #### <a href="#symmetric_state_squeeze_key" name="symmetric_state_squeeze_key"></a> `symmetric_state_squeeze_key(handle: symmetric_state, alg_str: string) -> (crypto_errno, symmetric_key)`
-Compute a new key, that can be used to resume a session without storing a nonce.
+Use the current state to produce a key for a target algorithm.

 For extract-then-expand constructions, this returns the PRK.
+For session-base authentication encryption, this returns a key that can be used to resume a session without storing a nonce.

 `invalid_operation` is returned for algorithms not supporting this operation.